edgedb/edgedb/docs/datamodel/triggers.rst

 DDL commands
 ============

-This section describes the DDL statements for creating and dropping triggers.
+This section describes the low-level DDL commands for creating and dropping triggers.

 Create trigger
 --------------